faforus/nextjs-wielechowski.net/README.md

 DEMO: [https://nextjs-e44af.web.app/]

-Please see [https://github.com/faforus/wielechowski.net] for more information.
+Please see [https://github.com/faforus/wielechowski.ts] for more information.

-Project not yet fully optimised.
+Project not updated to the latest version.